-On its own, an incandescent light bulb produces the purest, most natural form of artificial lighting.
+On its own, an incandescent or halogen light bulb produces the purest, most natural form of artificial lighting.
 We suggest using incandescent or halogen bulbs throughout the day + night if you're after a greater sense of well-being.
 Also - unlike most harshly flickering LED or fluorescent bulbs - incandescents (and color-correct halogens like Chromalux®) will also be the healthiest type of light for your eyes!

 All matters of health aside, how well we see our environment depends on the quality of a light bulb; color rendering index (CRI) and visible light spectral distribution are among two metrics to look out for in your lighting.

 Chromalux® full spectrum incandescent bulbs have a CRI of 99 (that's one off from the sun's CRI of 100) along with a uniform spectral distribution curve and optimal color balance.
 Use these to support your well-being all day and all year, with no fear of blue light interrupting your sleep.

-Light is a natural gift from nature, and we'd like to keep it as such.
+Light is a gift from nature, and we'd like to keep it as such.
 Choose better lighting and start unwinding a bit!